lbohnsac/quay-api/README.md

 Success is HTTP`204`

 ## Auto-prune policy registry-wide
-> Auto-pruning policiy registry-wide is available since quay `v3.12.0`
+> Auto-pruning policy registry-wide is available since quay `v3.12.0`
 >
 > The registry-wide auto-prune policy works to **all** organizations and repository as a default policy.
 >